thulab/iotdb-quality/docs/en/SeriesDiscovery/ConsecutiveWindows.md

 **Parameters:**

 + `gap`: The standard time interval which is a positive number with an unit.
-The unit is 'ms' for millisecond, 's' for second, 'm' for minute and 'h' for hour.
+The unit is 'ms' for millisecond, 's' for second, 'm' for minute, 'h' for hour and 'd' for day.
 By default, it will be estimated by the mode of time intervals.
 + `length`: The length of the window which is a positive number with an unit.
-The unit is 'ms' for millisecond, 's' for second, 'm' for minute and 'h' for hour.
+The unit is 'ms' for millisecond, 's' for second, 'm' for minute, 'h' for hour and 'd' for day.
 This parameter cannot be lacked.

 **Output Series:** Output a single series.
 The type is INT32.
 Each data point in the output series corresponds to a consecutive window.
 The output timestamp is the starting timestamp of the window and the output value is the number of data points in the window.